kilian-siebel-consulting/rest-bundle/src/Resources/doc/controller/exception_controller.md

 The exception controller overrides the default twig exception controller.
-By default it only overrides the controller if it is not set to ensure compatibility with FOSREstBundle when twig is not enabled (which is usefull for api-only projects which doesn't have any need for views).
+By default it only overrides the controller if it is not set to ensure compatibility with FOSREstBundle when twig is not enabled (which is useful for api-only projects which doesn't have any need for views).

 This component basically works by setting the parameter `twig.exception_listener.controller` parameter.